Team: Huntress Managed Endpoint Detection and Response (EDR)

 In some cases, despite doing a manual signature update, the endpoint still appears to indicate that definitions are out of date.
 In this case, the next item to check is to look at the Network Inspection version:

+If the Network Inspection version is set to 119.0.0.0 and does not appear to be updating even with a Manual Update, then it's important to check the Windows OS build.
 If the OS Build is 16299 or earlier, then in most cases, upgrading the Windows OS Build will allow the endpoint to obtain a new Network Inspection engine version and subsequently update the Network Inspection signature version.